 Instead, provide a places to scratch that is not destructive to your home.

 There are many options available from simple cardboard scratchers to elaborate kitty condos.
 These toys offer stimulation and enticing surfaces to scratch.

 Best Of The Best Resource Table

 How To Train Your Cat To Scratch

-Buying a scratching post, box or cat furniture with scratching surfaces for your cat when she is a kitten saves you the trouble of training an older cat.
+Buying a scratching post, box or furniture with scratching surfaces for your cat when she is a kitten saves you the trouble of training an older, more stubborn pet.

 Encourage your kitten to play on the box.
 Sprinkle catnip around the toy and allow your kitten to explore.

 Place several scratchers or scratching posts around your home and your kitten’s play area to encourage proper scratching.

 Patience and observation are all you need to correct destructive scratching in kittens and older felines.

 Kittens learn quickly.
 Older guys and gals take a little longer to persuade to scratch where you want them to scratch.